How to Count the Number of Lines in a File [4 Simple Methods]

 viewing total line numbers in the file

 Programming languages like Python programmable solutions for line counting.
 By utilizing the file handling capabilities of these languages, you can easily count lines in a file.
-Follow these steps:
+Follow these steps to count lines in file python:

 1. To count the numbers of lines in a file, create following script :